Access to the SMC server during updates

 However, local objects, rules and VPN tunnels (which you handle by default in the firewalls' web administration interface) will never be modified or deleted when SMC deploys a configuration.

 We therefore recommend that you recreate these global items in the form of local items on the firewall or rewrite rules in SMC before attaching the firewall to SMC, in order to avoid losing configuration items and disrupting production.

 In most cases, in which the firewall to be attached does not have any global configuration items, no particular precautions need to be taken in attaching the firewall to SMC, and doing so will leave no impact on production.

-In any case, we recommend that you back up your firewall's configuration before attaching it to SMC.
+In any case, we advise you to perform a backup of your firewall's configuration before connecting it to SMC.